Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Entrywise Cofibrant Operads

 \subsection{Cofibrancy Assumptions}

 \begin{definition} Suppose $\M$ is a cofibrantly generated monoidal model category.
-Define the following conditions in $\M$. \begin{description} \item[$(\heartsuit)$] For each $n \geq 1$ and each map $f \in \Msigmanop$ that is an underlying cofibration between cofibrant objects in $\M$, the function
+Define the following conditions in $\M$. \begin{description} \item[$(\heartsuit)$] For each $n \geq 1$ and each morphism $f \in \Msigmanop$ that is an underlying cofibration between cofibrant objects in $\M$, the function

+takes each morphism in $\M^{\Sigma_n}$ that is an underlying cofibration in $\M$ to a cofibration in $\M$.
+More explicitly, this condition asks that, for each morphism $g \in \M^{\Sigma_n}$ that is an underlying cofibration in $\M$, the morphism